Hands-on workshop · online & on-site

 What you'll walk away with

-• A personalised Claude Code setup committed to your repository and ready to use
+• A personalised Claude Code setup — CLAUDE.md memory files committed to your repository and ready to use

 • The ability to write specifications that guide AI implementation precisely